 COVID has caused big savings in revenue and expenses with many uncertainties.
 We finished the year in good shape fiscally and have carried forward healthy reserves in case of a down turn in the economy and in revenues.
-We will need to closely monitor our enrollment numbers during and after this COVID period of time.
+Our enrollment increased significantly over last year, but was 10 short compared to the year before COVID (our enrollment for the following year is again significantly up, almost at an all-time high which happened in the early 2000's.

 The district retired all of the outstanding bonds resulting in being debt free as of December, 2006.
 With the passage of a \$2.9 million bond election in November of 2011 for the matching \$23.7 million BEST Grant, we currently have 10 years of payments remaining on this bond.
-At the end of 2021, we lowered the interest rate on the bonds in order to save our taxpayers money on interest during the remaining 10 years of payments.
+At the end of 2021, we lowered the interest rate on the bonds to 1.98% in order to save our taxpayers money on interest during the remaining 10 years of payments.

-Our General Fund balance is greater than the goal of \$1,300,000.
+Our General Fund balance is over a million dollars higher than the goal of \$1,300,000.
 It has over six months in operating reserves within its Fund Balance.